Detection: Wget Download and Bash Execution

 Description

-The following analytic detects the use of wget on Linux or MacOS to download a file from a remote source and pipe it to bash.
+The following analytic detects the use of wget on Windows, Linux or MacOS to download a file from a remote source and pipe it to bash.
 This detection leverages data from Endpoint Detection and Response (EDR) agents, focusing on process names and command-line executions.
 This activity is significant as it is commonly associated with malicious actions like coinminers and exploits such as CVE-2021-44228 in Log4j.
 If confirmed malicious, this behavior could allow attackers to execute arbitrary code, potentially leading to system compromise and unauthorized access to sensitive data.

 1

-2| tstats `security_content_summariesonly` count min(_time) as firstTime max(_time) as lastTime from datamodel=Endpoint.Processes where Processes.process_name=wget (Processes.process="*-q *" OR Processes.process="*--quiet*" AND Processes.process="*-O- *") OR (Processes.process="*
+2| tstats `security_content_summariesonly` count min(_time) as firstTime max(_time) as lastTime from datamodel=Endpoint.Processes where (Processes.process_name=wget OR Processes.process_name=wget.exe) ((Processes.process="*-q *" OR Processes.process="*-q" OR Processes.process="*--quiet*") AND Processes.process="*-O- *") AND (Processes.process="*

 3|*" AND Processes.process="*bash*") by Processes.dest Processes.user Processes.parent_process_name Processes.process_name Processes.process Processes.process_id Processes.parent_process_id